 In the second era, you can build your commando garrison.
 You can send them on raids that will help do "quick fix" things that will work even if your economy is in the negative numbers.
 Without the commando garrison, you'd have to accomplish those things by spending money to build things or to issue edicts.

 The most important raid for your commando garrison will be Intimidate Neighbors.
 This is especially useful because your citizen's happiness works by comparing it to their Caribbean neighbors.
 The Intimidate Neighbors raid causes the Caribbean neighbor happiness to go down, which makes your citizens' approval ratings of you go up.
 So if your approval rating is low, like 60% or less, doing the Intimidate Neighbors raid is a quick fix to a higher approval rating - without spending money to build anything.
 You shouldn't have to use this raid often, but when you need it, you really need it!

 The other important raid for your commando garrison is guerilla patrol.
 If you get a lot of rebel activity, this is an easy way to get rid of them without having to spend money on making buildings or issuing edicts.
 Eventually, you'll still want to build whatever buildings the unhappy guerillas are seeking, otherwise you'll just get more and more of them, but to begin with a quick fix is what you want.

 The bottom line

-Tropico 6 is quite hard when you're trying it out, but there are easy ways to make money and win your missions.
+Tropico 6 is quite hard when you're trying it out, but there are easy ways to make money in Tropico 6 and win your missions.
 When you do all 5 things I mentioned above, you should easily be able to win your Tropico 6 missions first or second time.
 That said, if you've given these tips a go and you decide Tropico 6 is not for you, take a look at these free browser-based country simulation games.